 - Grassroots and foundation fundraising

-We believe in a healthy work-life balance, and most work happens during regular office hours—but there are occasional weekend Troublemakers Schools, speaking trips, and demonstrations.
+We believe in a healthy work-life balance, and most work happens during regular office hours—but there are frequent evening organizing calls, weekend Troublemakers Schools, speaking trips, and demonstrations.
 Every other year, we have a few very busy months planning the Conference!

 About Labor Notes

 Through our magazine, website, books, conferences, and workshops, we promote organizing, aggressive strategies to fight concessions, alliances with worker centers, and unions that are run by their members.
 We’re also a network of rank-and-file members, local union leaders, and labor activists.
 We encourage connections between workers in different unions, worker centers, communities, industries, and countries to strengthen the movement—from the bottom up.
 Find out more at labornotes.org.